nats-io/nats.net/tools/site_src/documentation/advanced/opentelemetry.md

 frames consumed internally by the client are excluded: no-responder `503` replies and JetStream heartbeats, flow-control, and protocol notifications.
 The two counters stay consistent, so `received.bytes / consumed.messages` reflects average delivered message size.

+`nats.client.received.bytes` is a NATS-specific counter with no semantic convention to match, and the bytes of an excluded status frame were physically on the wire, so it could be argued either way.
+Deliberately excluding them keeps it aligned with `consumed.messages`, which is what makes the ratio above meaningful.
+Use `nats.client.messages.dropped` and the connection's own statistics if you need wire-level accounting.

 ### Histogram Buckets